rskew/NoisyGen/README.md

-NoisyGen noise generator
-===

 What
 ---
 A simple low pass filter that runs on the command line.

-Takes white noise from /dev/urandom, processes it with a low pass filter and outputs a byte stream for playing with aplay.
+Takes an input stream of random bytes and outputs a filtered stream via command line redirection.

 Why
 ---